matweaver7/ksl-notifications/README.md

 This is a project that uses KSL, (it's like craiglist) and adds notification support.
 It does it through email.
 KSL has an undocumented api, but I've found it to be a little unreliable.
 The cool thing about this project is that it does most of the loading through selenium and then parses from there.
+Just so we're very clear with each other.
+This is not intended for an in-depth example of how to get notifications from KSL.
+Rather it was a "I need a new car, what's something I could write in less than a day to help with that" project.

 # HOW TO USE
 Depending on whether you would like to querey items or cars use the getCarInfo or the GetItems files.